 14 cents per mile driven in service of charitable organizations

-The 2017 IRS standard mileage rate for work, charity, moving, medical milage.
+The 2017 IRS standard mileage rate for work, charity, moving, medical mileage.

-For work mileage the IRS has calculated 53.5 cents per mile for business miles driven, down from 54 cents for 2016.
-This is because if the decrease in gas and maintenance costs from 2016.
+For business mileage, the IRS has calculated 53.5 cents per mile for business miles driven, down from 54 cents in 2016.
+The change is primarily due to the decrease in gas and maintenance costs in 2017 vs. 2016.
 The business mileage rate decreased half a cent per mile and the medical and moving expense rates each dropped 2 cents per mile from 2016.
 The charitable rate is set by statute and remains unchanged.

 According to the IRS – A set rate the IRS allows for each mile driven by the taxpayer for business, charitable, medical or moving purposes.
 The standard mileage rate can be taken in lieu of actual expenses incurred when calculating deductible automobile expenses related to any of the four activities above. (investopedia)